progmamun/BEM/readme.md

 ---

+1. Think
-1. Think 2.
-Build
+2. Build

-2. Architect
+3. Architect

 - 7-1 Pattern introduced by Hugo Giraudel.
   `7 different folders for partial Sass files, and 1 main Sass file to import all other files into a compiled CSS stylesheet`

+### The 7 folders

+- base/
+- components/
+- layout/
+- pages/
+- themes/
+- abstracts/
+- vendors/